grum-tez/archetype-docs/docs/dapps/project/index.md

 ### UI Framework

-Any UI framework is suitable to create a web Dapp interface (Angular, Vue, Svelte, ...).
-We present here how to create a Dapp UI project with [React](https://reactjs.org/).
+Any UI framework is suitable to create a web DApp interface (Angular, Vue, Svelte, ...).
+We present here how to create a DApp UI project with [React](https://reactjs.org/).

 ### Language